Norwegian Joy exterior

 Deal Expert / Travel Blogger

 This sister ship of Norwegian Bliss has a unique history.
-Built for the China market, it was launched in 2017 and sailed in Asia for a year before it was renovated and repositioned to North America, where it will sail West Coast itineraries — most notably Alaska — beginning in 2019.
-With many of the features that make Bliss so successful, this big ship offers big entertainment for a wide swath of travelers, all under one roof.
-Here’s our review.
+Built by Norwegian Cruise Line for the China market, it was launched in 2017 and sailed in Asia before it was renovated and repositioned in 2019 to North America, where it is sailing Caribbean, Bahamas, Bermuda, and Panama Canal itineraries.
+A January 2024 drydock added new enhancements (including a Spa Thermal Suite a bigger Vibe Beach Club and 64 additional staterooms) while getting rid of a few activity spaces (namely Galaxy Pavilion’s virtual-reality gaming and the deck 20 laser tag arena).
+With many of the features that make Bliss so successful, this mega-ship offers big entertainment for a wide swath of travelers, all under one roof.

 What We Love

-It Covers All the Bases: Whether your group needs multi-story water slides or a nap on a comfy lounger, burgers and beer or a wine tasting with vintages from the Pacific Northwest, you can find it on Norwegian Joy.
-The ship’s strength is in its shear variety of options, and it bucks the notion that it’s impossible to do many things well at once.
+It Covers All the Bases: Whether your group needs multi-story water slides or a nap on a comfy lounger, burgers and beer, or a Pan-Asian feast, you can find it on Norwegian Joy.
+The ship’s strength is in its sheer variety of options, and it bucks the notion that it’s impossible to do many things well at once.
 Restaurants and public spaces are attractively designed.
 Food — particularly in the specialty restaurants — is flavorful and fresh.
-Marquee activities like go-kart racing, virtual reality arcade games, and big-name Broadway shows bring plenty of excitement onboard, but there are also places to hide away and find some quiet, like in the expansive Observation Lounge.
+Marquee activities like go-kart racing and big-name Broadway shows bring plenty of excitement onboard, but there are also places to hide away and find some quiet, like in the Observation Lounge.

-It Offers Excellent Value: Norwegian’s ships pack lots of punch for the price.
-Sailings on Joy start at around $500 per person for seven-night itineraries, and that you can often take advantage of the line’s Free at Sea promotion that includes beverages, excursions, dining, or other perks.
-Taking the quality of the ship and its onboard experiences into account, it’s one of the best deals at sea.
+It Offers Excellent Value: Norwegian ships pack lots of punch for the price.
+Sailings on Joy start at around $800 per person for seven-night itineraries, and you can often take advantage of the line’s Free at Sea promotion that includes beverages, excursions, dining, or other perks.

 Best Known For

-The Observation Lounge: As on its sister ship, Bliss, the Observation Lounge on Joy is a showstopper.
-Flooded with light from windows that span the entire height of the deck, and furnished with ultra-comfortable leather loungers and overstuffed couches, this is the place to scenery-gaze, whether you’re gliding past Alaska’s rugged mountainscapes or pulling into port in Los Cabos.
+The Observation Lounge: As on its sister ships, Bliss and Encore, the Observation Lounge on Joy is a showstopper.
+Flooded with light from windows that span the entire height of the deck, and furnished with ultra-comfortable leather loungers and overstuffed couches, this is the place to scenery-gaze.
 In a ship that offers so many (literal) bells and whistles, the relative quiet of this space is a godsend.

-Marquee Entertainment: Whether you’re craving an actual Broadway show (Footloose), a fun cover band (Beatles look and soundalikes at The Cavern Club) or more abstract, Cirque de Soleil-like performances with dancing, feathery costumes, and acrobatics, the variety and quality of the performances onboard is notable.
-As on many larger cruise ships, you will also find a fair number of singing solo pianists and vocals-and-guitar duos in the bars and public spaces, but the focus here is all on the big-name shows.
+Marquee Entertainment: Whether you’re craving Broadway-caliber productions, a fun cover band (Beatles look- and sound-alikes at The Cavern Club), or more abstract, Cirque de Soleil-like performances with dancing, feathery costumes, and acrobatics, the variety and quality of the performances onboard is notable.
+As on many larger cruise ships, you will also find a fair number of singing solo pianists and vocals-and-guitar duos in the bars and public spaces, but the focus here is all on the splashy shows.

 Who It's Best For

-Megaship Newbies: If the thought of sailing with your 3,000 closest friends seems intimidating, Joy is a good place to start.
-Energetic without feeling exhausting, it hits the spot whether you need to cut loose on the dance floor or lounge in the sun.
+Megaship Newbies: If the thought of sailing with more than 3,000 strangers seems intimidating, Joy offers a solution.
+Energetic without feeling exhausting, its social-yet-spacious vibe hits the spot whether you need to cut loose on the dance floor or lounge in the sun.

 Don't Say We Didn't Warn You

-There Are No Solo Cabins: While Norwegian’s newest crop of ships have all included a dedicated block of studio cabins for solo travelers, Joy does not.
-The space where you’d typically find these cabins on other ships is occupied by the multi-bedroom interior Concierge suites.
+There Are No Solo Cabins: While Norwegian’s newest crop of ships have all included a dedicated block of Studio cabins for solo travelers, Joy does not.
+The space where you’d typically find these cabins on other ships is occupied by the multi-bedroom interior Family Suites.

 Danielle Contray